Skip to main content

 Blood Pressure a Reflection of Your Stress Axis

-Your reading is a real-time indicator of the conversation between your cardiovascular system and your adrenal glands.
+Your blood pressure reading is a real-time indicator of the conversation between your cardiovascular system and your adrenal glands.
 The adrenal glands, perched atop your kidneys, produce hormones like cortisol and adrenaline in response to stress.
 These molecules are part of an ancient survival circuit designed to prepare you for immediate action.

 They instruct your heart to beat faster and your blood vessels to constrict, thereby increasing blood pressure to deliver more oxygen to your muscles.
 In the short term, this is a life-saving adaptation.
 When stress becomes chronic ∞ due to work deadlines, poor sleep, or emotional strain ∞ this system can become perpetually activated.